 Study abroad students are typically housed in university-affiliated housing, which is only a short walk from the campus.
 There are a range of housing alternatives designed to suit different personalities, budgets, and lifestyles, and allow AU students to be integrated with local students from Australia.
 Students have two main options: University Affiliated Housing in Residential Halls which offer meal plans, a range of academic, cultural, social, and sporting activities within a 10-minute walk to campus, and non-university affiliated housing at residences.
 These residences offer self-contained apartments where students buy and prepare their own food and have access to many amenities.
 Learn more about accommodation options at the university's accommodation website.

 AU students are responsible for researching what they need to do to legally study in Australia.
-Please visit the Australian Embassy website and read the information provided to you by AustraLearn in order to figure out what you need to do to legally be a student in Australia.
+Please visit the Australian Embassy website and read the information provided to figure out what you need to do to legally be a student in Australia.